lijumjose/VIPMP/src/pages/docs/reseller_account/get_reseller_list.md

 # Get reseller list

-The Get Reseller List API enables partners to retrieve resellers linked to a distributor using advanced filtering, sorting, and pagination capabilities.
+The Get Reseller List API enables partners to retrieve resellers linked to a distributor using filtering, sorting, and pagination capabilities.

 | Endpoint | Method|
 |--|--|